Muhammed Furkan Özbek: Career

-In 2018, he won the gold medal in the men's youth 69 kg event at the European Youth Weightlifting Championships held in San Donato Milanese, Italy.
+In 2018, Özbek won the gold medal in the men's youth 69 kg event at the European Youth Weightlifting Championships held in San Donato Milanese, Italy.
 He also won the gold medal in the 69 kg event at the 2018 Summer Youth Olympics held in Buenos Aires, Argentina.

-In 2019, he won the gold medal in the men's junior 73 kg event at the European Junior & U23 Weightlifting Championships in Bucharest, Romania.
+In 2019, Özbek won the gold medal in the men's junior 73 kg event at the European Junior & U23 Weightlifting Championships in Bucharest, Romania.
 In 2021, he won the gold medal in his event at the Junior World Weightlifting Championships held in Tashkent, Uzbekistan.

 Muhammed Furkan Özbek clinched three medals, including two golds, at the 2021 European Weightlifting Championships held in the Russian capital, Moscow.
 First won bronze in the men's 67-kilogram weight class at the European Weightlifting Championships.
 He lifted 145 kilograms in snatch.
 He then went on to claim two gold medals, lifting 178 kilograms in the clean and jerk, and 323 kilograms in total.

-He competed in the men's 67 kg event at the 2020 Summer Olympics in Tokyo, Japan.
+Özbek competed in the men's 67 kg event at the 2020 Summer Olympics in Tokyo, Japan.

-He won the gold medal in the men's 73 kg event at the 2022 European Weightlifting Championships held in Tirana, Albania.
+Özbek won the gold medal in the men's 73 kg event at the 2022 European Weightlifting Championships held in Tirana, Albania.
 He lifted 149 kilograms in snatch, 190 kilograms in the clean and jerk, and 339 kilograms in total.
 He won the silver medal in the men's 73 kg Clean & Jerk event at the 2022 Mediterranean Games held in Oran, Algeria.